developer-zebra/developer-zebra-site/src/enterprise-keyboard/1-8/guide/settings/index.md

 * On GMS devices, if voice is enabled and the next-word suggestions feature is disabled, a blank suggestion bar will appear over the tab bar when words are being suggested.
 * If the `TYPE_TEXT_FLAG_NO_SUGGESTIONS` input type is enabled, neither the tab bar nor the suggestion bar will appear.
 [More about Android input types](https://developer.android.com/reference/android/text/InputType.html).
 * Enabling the Symbol tab disables remapping of the Numeric P3 key.
-* Enabling the Alpha tab disables remapping of the Numeric P4 key.
+* Enabling the Alphanumeric tab disables remapping of the Numeric P4 and Symbol P1 keys.
 * Enabling the Numeric tab disables remapping of the Alphanumeric P1 key.
 * Navigation and Tab configuration features are supported only on devices with MX 7.1 and higher.